The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Carlta is in charge of communicating IOSCO's policy and research work to the media, stakeholders and members, through press releases, the Annual Report, internal progress reports and the Weekly Bulletin for members.
 She is a former reporter for the Wall Street Journal, where she covered Spain and Portugal and reported on European equity markets for more than 15 years.
 She was managing partner at Eurocofin financial communications consultancy in Madrid before joining IOSCO as communications manager in 2012.
 Carlta is a graduate of Columbia University School of International and Public Affairs in New York and of Williams College in Massachusetts.

-Dr. Shane Worner, Senior Economist
+Dr. Shane Worner, Senior Economist and Head of the Market Intelligence and Data Analysis team

-Shane has 18 years of financial markets experience, spanning the public sector, academia and private industry.
+Shane over 20 years of financial markets experience, spanning the public sector, academia and private industry.
 Before joining IOSCO in 2011, he was employed for three years as an economist at the Australian Securities and Investments Commission (ASIC).
 In addition to his regulatory work experience, Shane was Senior Economic Advisor to Senator John Watson, at the Australian Federal Parliament.
 He was awarded a PhD (Economics) in 2007 by the Australian National University.

 International Organization Of Securities Commissions (IOSCO)